sifive/block-pio-sifive/README.md

 # Overview

 This branch represents the Parallel IO (PIO) block and loopback Verification IP (VIP) in their completed state.
-This README describes the commands for running tests, creating an FPGA bitstream, and generating documentation.
+This README describes the commands for running tests and creating an FPGA bitstream.

 The earlier [`preonboarded`](https://github.com/sifive/block-pio-sifive/blob/preonboarded/README.md) branch has step-by-step instructions detailing how the PIO block was created and integrated into the test socket framework.